dkalinkov/fmi-projects/README.md

 # FMI project
-These are course project developed in the university.
-Some of the code may not work!
+These are exercise and course project developed in the university.
+Some of the code may NOT work!
+If I find the time, I will try and fix the projects that don't work.